 I liked how the chefs left the head and tail on, removing the centre shell and legs, making it far less messy.
 Although part of the enjoyment of a seafood platter is making a mess, right?

 The dozen oysters I’d been anticipating didn’t disappoint.
 They were big, buttery and loaded with flavour.
-They were grown in the Clyde River and shucked that morning at the Oyster Shed on Wray Street, just around the corner.
-Note to self: stop on the way home and buy some more oysters from the farm gate.
+They were grown in the Clyde River and shucked in the kitchen.
+Note to self: stop on the way home to Wray Street Oysters and buy some more oysters from the farm gate.

 The top layer of the tower was piled high with a mix of cooked seafood, including the most amazing, tender and lightly salt and peppered calamari.
 Three seafood and vegetable kebabs with a thin beer batter finished the feast.
 The cooked food was crisp and wasn’t greasy.